SivaShankarRajendran16/Trend/README.md

 # Trend
-This is my mini project in jenkins
+This is my mini project in jenkins siva.